 A support worker’s typical day

-For Hft Support Workers, every day really is different, with variety being more the rule than the exception.
+For our Support Workers, every day really is different, with variety being more the rule than the exception.

 We support people with many different types of learning disability.
 Multiply that by the fact that learning disabilities often operate across a spectrum, so two people living with the same condition might find that the impact it has on their day to day life is completely different.
 And then factor in the fact that everyone has their own unique personality in any case, and you’ll start to see that two days are rarely the same.